Rise Beyond Margins: Empowering Inclusive Scholarship

 This year, I’m reaching out to communities that truly believe in elevating underrepresented voices and supporting scholars like me.

-A Community-Funded Postdoc
+A Community-Funded "Postdoc"

 Concluding Remarks

 And I realize how important it is that I stay the course in the larger narrative for those facing similar challenges.
-It is easy to get crushed by your circumstances and challenges through personal and collective crises.
+It is easy to get dismayed by your circumstances and challenges through personal and collective crises.

 I am choosing to remain resilient in the efforts to redefine academic excellence and rise as a change-making scholar, writer, and educator.